Lease Extension Solicitor – do I really need one?

 - if the very strict procedure wasn’t followed.

-If the criteria are met and the procedure is followed correctly, then you have a simple legal right.
+If the criteria are met and the procedure is followed correctly, then you have a simple legal right to extend your lease.
 There’s no arguing with that.

 However, in addition to acting for leaseholders, we also act for many freeholders – and regularly come across cases where solicitors who don’t really understand lease extension get the procedure wrong – including failing to properly serve the section 42 notice.